deepak-lenka/oab-forecast/README.md

 ---

 OAB-forecast is an open-source forecasting agent that combines the power of large language models with state-of-the-art time series foundation models (Amazon Chronos, Salesforce Moirai, Google TimesFM, Nixtla TimeGPT, etc.).
-It automates and explains complex forecasting workflows, making time series analysis more accessible while maintaining professional-grade accuracy.
+It automates and explains complex forecasting workflows, making time series analysis more accessible while maintaining professional-grade

----

-!!! tip "Want the latest on OAB-forecast?"
-    Have ideas or want to test it in real-world use?
-Join our [Discord community](https://discord.gg/7GEdHR6Pfg) and help shape the future.

----

 ## How It Works